Ian Gibson (politician): After Parliament

 Following his resignation, Gibson continued campaigning on local and environmental issues in Norwich and returned to lecturing at institutions including Harvard University.
 He became Norwich Palestine Solidarity Campaign president in 2015.

 From 2009 to 2013, he was a journalist at the Norwich Evening News.

 Gibson was pleased when Jeremy Corbyn, an old friend, was elected as Labour leader; however, he was later alleged to have said that Corbyn lacked "leadership and style", after becoming disillusioned with his performance as leader.

 Personal life

 Gibson's first wife was Verity, a social worker with whom he had two children.
 He is survived by his daughter, Dominique, but their other daughter, Ruth, died in 1993.
 In 1977, he married Liz, with whom he had another daughter.

-He supported Norwich City F.C. and served as the president of his former club, Wymondham Town.
+He supported Norwich City and served as the president of his former club, Wymondham Town.
 Later, he also joined a Norwich theatre group.
 According to Who's Who, he listed his recreations as "football coaching, watching, listening and questioning".

-Gibson died in Norfolk, of pancreatic cancer, on 9 April 2021 at the age of 82.
+Gibson died in Norfolk, of pancreatic cancer, on 9 April 2021, at the age of 82.